stephenchung27/interviews/README.md

 ## Introduction

 This guide will go over how to best prepare for interviews at Big N companies while optimizing your time.
-All the information included in this guide is an aggregate of my personal research and various tips I received from current Big N employees and how they prepared for their interviews.
+All the information included in this guide is an aggregate of my personal research and various tips I received from current Big N employees on how they prepared for their interviews.

-This guide is meant to prepare you for Big N companies.
-If you are aiming for smaller start-ups then this might be overkill and it could be wiser to concentrate on something else.
+This guide is meant to prepare you specifically for Big N companies.
+If you are aiming for smaller start-ups, then this might be overkill and it could be wiser to concentrate on something else.
 Nonetheless, it's always good to overprepare and this will keep you engaged and motivated until you land a job.
-Additionally, front-end interviews might involve more JavaScript related questions concerning DOM manipulation or React trivia in addition to algorithm questions.
+Additionally, front-end interviews might involve more JavaScript-related questions concerning DOM manipulation or React trivia in addition to algorithm questions.
 Unfortunately, this guide will not cover those topics.

 I recommend going through this guide with the same intensity as the bootcamp.
-The job search can be longer and more stressful than the bootcamp for some people and you lose the help and support of a TA and a curriculum to guide you.
+The job search can be longer and more stressful than the bootcamp for some people, and you lose the help and support of a TA and a curriculum to guide you.
 Keep the momentum going!

 [Back to Top](#table-of-contents)